alpersayin/bookstore-app/README.md

-# Reading Is Good
+# Bookstore App
-The application is created for Java Case Study.
+The application is created for a Case Study.
 ## Run
 Open terminal in project `root` folder.
 Start the application with `docker-compose up` command.